Chinese automobiles making inroads in Nepal

 Also, the slow growth of the sector has played spoilsport to expansion plans of dealers of Chinese vehicles in Nepal.
 “Since vehicle sales are still low, it is difficult for us to expand our sales and service network and this has played a key role in minimising the growth of Chinese vehicles here,” he said.

-You may also like
+You might also like